 I plan on coming with a group.
 Can we all get on the same hayride?

-The cost of your ticket covers all of the Headless Horseman festival activities and one hayride.
+The festival admission covers all of the Headless Horseman festival activities, one hayride per person and the Corn Maze.
 Additional costs include beverages, food, face painting and 1859 Balloon Voyage tickets.
-Conner Prairie does not have an ATM on the property.
+Conner Prairie does not have an ATM on the property, although some food vendors and the 1859 Balloon Voyage do accept credit cards.

 If I have questions, who should I contact?